Students Find Hope, Confidence and Futures from Sports

 “Many educators say the institute is the best professional development experience they’ve ever had and that they learned more there than in college,” she explained.
 “The institute doesn’t change the way educators teach history, it changes the way they teach all subjects.
 They learn how to make lessons engaging, exciting, relevant and hands-on.
 They learn how to be a great storyteller and how to use primary sources.
 They come back with so many ideas.
 It invigorates them as teachers, and they realize what they can do with their students and all the possibilities in the classroom.”

 Colonial Williamsburg actors in period clothing demonstrate a dance popular in the early days of America.
+Photo by Travel Bug/Shutterstock.com

-Experiencing education
+Experiencing Education

 For one week each summer, teachers are immersed in the late 1700s, living in and learning from the time period and the people who lived it.
 They experience history viscerally and take that back to the classroom.
 Much like the first colonists of America, the teachers begin their journey in Jamestown, Va.